mcalthrop/js-basics/CLASSES.md

 ## Adding a static property to the class

-Thinking ahead, we know that in order to calculate the circumference of the circle (and possibly later add a method to calculate the area), we will need the value of _pi_.
+Thinking ahead, we know that in order to calculate the circumference of the circle (and possibly later add a method to calculate the area), we will need the value of &pi;.
 This does not need to be added to every instantiation of the `Circle` class, so we can it a static property:

 ``` js
 Circle.PI = 3.1415927;